Annuities: Traps for the Unwary

 In most cases, the taxation of annuities is straightforward—but not always.
 Gifts of annuity contracts, aggregation of annuities, and payments to beneficiaries are three situations where special tax rules apply.

-Income from an annuity contract is divided into two categories: return of investment (also known as basis) and earnings.
-The basis is not taxed, but earnings are.
-Further, those earnings are taxed at ordinary income tax rates rather than capital gains tax rates.
+The taxation of annuities is straightforward.
+Income from the annuity contract is split between two categories: return of investment (basis) and earnings.
+Basis is not taxed; however, earnings are taxed.
+Further, earnings are taxed at ordinary income tax rates, rather than capital gains tax rates.

 Annuities are subject to early withdrawal penalties, similar to other retirement accounts.
-Distributions taken before age 59 1/2 incur a 10 percent early-withdrawal penalty tax if the withdrawn amount represents earnings rather than basis.
-Additionally, early withdrawals follow a last-in, first-out (LIFO) method, meaning all earnings must be exhausted before any basis can be returned tax free.
+Distributions from non-annuitized annuities taken before age 59 ½ are subject to a 10 percent early withdrawal penalty tax, if those dollars are earnings rather than basis.
+However, early withdrawals from an annuity are taxed on a last-in-first-out (LIFO) basis, meaning all earnings must be exhausted before basis can be returned tax free.

-John is 55 years old and owns an annuity worth $100,000.
-He has paid a total of $75,000 in premiums since purchasing the contract, so his earnings total $25,000.
-John wants to withdraw $30,000 from his annuity.
-How will this withdrawal be taxed for federal income tax purposes?
+John is 55 years old and owns an annuity worth $100,000 that he has not annuitized.
+He has paid a total of $75,000 in premiums since purchasing the contract, meaning his earnings total $25,000.
+John would like to withdraw $30,000 from his annuity.
+How will John’s withdrawal be taxed for federal income tax purposes?

-• Age matters.
-John is 55, which is younger than the 59 1/2 threshold.
-Therefore, withdrawals are taxed on a LIFO basis and subject to a 10 percent early-withdrawal penalty on earnings.
+• John is 55 years old, which is younger than the 59 ½ years old requirement.
+Therefore, withdrawals will be taxed on a LIFO basis and are subject to a 10 percent early-withdrawal penalty on earnings.

-• Under LIFO rules, earnings come out first.
+• Because the withdrawal is taxed LIFO, earnings come out first.

-• The remaining $5,000 is treated as a return of basis and is tax free.
+• The remaining $5,000 will come out tax-free as a return of basis.

-When the owner of an annuity gives the contract to another individual as a gift, special income tax rules apply.
-The donor—the person who originally owned the contract—is treated as if they surrendered the contract.
-Income tax is due on the difference between the contract’s cash-surrender value and the amount invested in the contract (the basis).
+When the owner of an annuity gives their contract to another individual as a gift, special income tax rules apply.
+The donor, the person who originally owned the contract, is considered to have surrendered the contract.
+Income tax is due on the difference between the value of the contract, known as the cash surrender value, and the amount invested in the contract, or the basis.
 Additionally, standard gift tax rules apply.

-Using our example from above, if John intends to gift his entire $100,000 annuity (the cash-surrender value) with a basis of $75,000 to his daughter, Mary, the following applies:
+Using our example from above, if John intends to gift his entire $100,000 non-annuitized annuity (cash surrender value) with a basis of $75,000 to his daughter, Mary, the following would apply:

 • John gifts his $100,000 annuity to Mary.

-• Because the gift exceeds the annual gift tax exclusion amount, John must file a gift tax return using IRS Form 709.
-The dollar amount over the exclusion threshold counts against John’s federal estate tax (FET) exemption.
+• Because the gift exceeds the annual gift tax exclusion amount, John is required to file a gift tax return using IRS Form 709.
+The amount exceeding the exclusion amount counts against John’s federal estate tax (FET) exemption.

-• Mary, as the recipient of the annuity, has no tax liability.
+• Mary, the recipient of the annuity, has no tax liability.

 Aggregation of Annuities

-The tax rules for owners of multiple annuities are more nuanced.
-If someone owns multiple annuities, they cannot simply withdraw funds from one contract without considering the others.
-For tax purposes, the IRS aggregates all annuity contracts and treats them as a single contract.
+The tax rules for owners of multiple annuities can be nuanced.
+If someone has multiple annuities meeting specific criteria, they cannot simply withdraw funds from one contract; rather, all contracts are combined, or aggregated, when calculating taxes, and the IRS treats multiple annuity contracts as a single annuity contract.

 Beneficiaries and Taxes